Life After God: Little Creatures

-This initial story chronicles a somewhat gloomy road trip a father takes with his child in order to pay a visit to the child’s grandfather in Prince George, British Columbia.
-A contemplation of life’s adversities and a pending divorce, the short story features the two characters’ parallel narratives of development in which both father and the child are at frail and liminal points in their lives.
+This initial story chronicles a somewhat gloomy road trip a father takes with his child in order to pay a visit to the child's grandfather in Prince George, British Columbia.
+A contemplation of life's adversities and a pending divorce, the short story features the two characters’ parallel narratives of development in which both father and the child are at frail and liminal points in their lives.
 Thematically, the story touches upon the almost classic theme of an adult prematurely exposing a child to the harsh realities of life – in this story being alcoholism and the bitterness of a divorce, as one critic has noted.

 My Hotel Year

 This story is told in two parts.
 The story is told by a lonely person living in a hotel, and his interactions with some of the others that live in the hotel.
 In the first part, Cathy, the narrator analyzes his relationship with his neighbours, Cathy and Pup-Tent, as well as his relationship to Cathy.
 The second part, Donny, tells the tale of the narrator's relationship with Donny, a hustler, who lives a very dangerous lifestyle.
 A frequent stabbing victim, Donny lives for the thrill of the dangerous lifestyle.
-He doesn't seem to care about his well being, but still values his life.
+He does not seem to care about his well-being, but still values his life.